 But…the acid in lemon juice erodes tooth enamel

 Enamel is the hard covering that protects your teeth.
 It’s the strongest substance in the human body.
 When your enamel erodes, your teeth become sensitive and more prone to cavities.
 They also become yellower and may eventually appear hollowed.
-If that happens, you’ll need some serious and expensive dentistry.
+If that happens, you’ll need some serious, extensive, and expensive dentistry.

-Other fruit juices are also acidic (especially cranberry, orange, grapefruit, and pineapple), as well as vegetable juices (especially tomato), as are sodas, sports drinks, and some wines.
+Other fruit juices are also acidic, as are some sodas, sports drinks, vinegars, and wines.

 Here’s a list of beverages sorted by pH.
-The site says that any drink with a pH under 5.5 can erode tooth enamel.
+The site says that any beverage with a pH under 5.5 can erode tooth enamel.

 How to drink acidic drinks and preserve your tooth enamel

 The health benefits of drinking water with lemon are numerous.
-So what can you do to preserve your tooth enamel?
+So what can you do to preserve your tooth enamel besides avoiding it?
 Here are some choices:

 (1) Consider how much lemon juice you are adding to your water.
 One site says use the juice of half a lemon if you weigh under 150 lbs., and a whole lemon if you weigh more.
 You could certainly use less than that.
 A quarter or an eighth of a lemon will still give you some health benefits.
 More is not necessarily better, in this case.

 (2) Also consider the amount of water.
 I couldn’t find any data on this, but obviously the more diluted the lemon juice is, the better for your tooth enamel.
-Consider drinking 8 or 12 ounces of water with lemon juice rather than 4.
-Definitely don’t drink it neat!
+Consider drinking 8 or 12 ounces of water with a little lemon juice rather than 4.
+Definitely don’t shoot it!

-(3) Use a straw, which will bring the acidic liquid more toward the back of your mouth away from your teeth.
-This also applies to juices you make at home or buy and other beverages below 5.5 in pH.
-If they don’t come with a straw, get one and use it.
-(Please avoid plastic straws.
+(3) Use a straw, which will bring an acidic liquid more toward the back of your mouth away from your teeth.
+Please avoid plastic straws.
+There’s way too much plastic in the world already.
 Paper straws can be composted.
 Stainless steel straws can be reused.
-There’s way too much plastic in the world.
-Please!)

 (4) After you finish drinking your glass of lemon water, rinse your mouth with plain water and spit it out to help normalize your saliva.
-Saliva contains calcium and phosphates that offset the demineralization that occurs from consuming acidic food and drink.
-Normalizing your saliva helps remineralize your tooth enamel while it’s still soft from the acid.
+Saliva contains minerals that offset the demineralization that can occur from consuming acidic food and drink.

-(5) You can eat foods that neutralize the acid, like dairy (if you tolerate it), right after consuming your lemon water.
-There’s chance that some of the minerals in the dairy will be absorbed into your weakened enamel.
+(5) Eat foods that neutralize the acid, like dairy (if you tolerate it), right after consuming your lemon water.
+There’s chance that some of the minerals in the dairy (like calcium) could be absorbed into your weakened enamel.
 This is pure speculation on my part, but if dairy products are part of your diet, you might consider eating some plain yogurt immediately after drinking your water with lemon.
 It couldn’t hurt.

 (6) Very important!
 Do not brush your teeth for at least 30 minutes after drinking water with lemon or any acidic beverage.
-Brushing and abrasive substances in your toothpaste can thin the softened enamel, so wait an hour, then use a soft brush and brush gently.
+Brushing and using toothpaste with abrasive substances (i.e., whiteners) can thin the softened enamel, so rinse with water, wait, then use a soft brush and brush gently.
 Or use a Waterpik on a low setting (1-2).

 (7) Even better: brush your teeth before you drink your lemon water.
 But wait a few minutes after brushing before drinking it.
 A healthy mouth quickly creates a layer of pellicle on the teeth for protection after you brush.
 Allow the pellicle to work for you by creating a barrier on the enamel against acids.

 *I was curious about why some sites say warm or hot water is best with lemon juice.
-Also, some say to drink lemon water first thing in the morning.
+Also, why do some say to drink lemon water first thing in the morning?
 These specifications come from Ayurveda, traditional Indian medicine.
 One site says: